-UNIDO invests $US 11 million to promote industry in Sudan**

-<earlier>

 UNIDO invests $US 11 million to promote industry in Sudan

-The United Nations Industrial Development Organization (UNIDO) in Sudan presented on 30 October the country’s Industrial Modernization Programme (IMP) for the period 2012 to 2016.
+Khartoum, 30 October 2013 -- The United Nations Industrial Development Organization in Sudan presented today the country’s Industrial Modernization Programme (IMPS) for the period 2012 to 2016.
 With a total of $US 11 million to be invested in activities with both private and public sectors, the country programme has been signed in June 2013 with the Federal Ministry of Industry.

-The four-year programme represented an overarching umbrella for productive activities by public and private sectors, industrial policies, capacity building and industrial support services aimed at increasing the competitiveness of Sudan industrial enterprises.
+The four-year programme represents an overarching umbrella for productive activities by public and private sectors, industrial policies, capacity building and industrial support services aimed at increasing the competitiveness of Sudan industrial enterprises.

 The Chairman of the Chambers of Industries Association Mr. Nouraddin Al-Saeed stated that “the IMP represents one of the most important prorgrammes on our agenda at this stage.
 It is, in fact, of a high importance as far as encouraging productive activities, strengthening the industrial policies and building institutional capacity in the industrial sector.”